vengit/pxt-sbrick/README.md

     . # # # .
     `)

-sbrick.connect("SBrick1")
+sbrick.connect("SBrick")

 ```

 ### Stop at the wall

-The example below will connect to an SBrick named "SBrick1", starts a motor on
+The example below will connect to an SBrick named "SBrick", starts a motor on
 por D, then it receives measurement data from a WeDo infrared sensor on port C.
 The received data is displayed as a bar graph.
 If there is an object in front
 of the sensor, the motor is stopped.
 If the object is removed, the motor is